-I only went trick-or-treating once as a kid (I know, crazy, right?) and I was a black cat so I didn’t have this problem with Halloween, but I remember dreaming about the sixth grade play and wanting the lead but thinking that I would never get it because I couldn’t think of any plays with non-white leads.
-Disney released Pocahontas around that time and I remember thinking, well at least she has black hair like me.
+I only went trick-or-treating once as a kid (I know, surprising, right?) and I was a black cat so I didn’t have this problem with Halloween, but I remember dreaming about the sixth grade play and wanting the lead but thinking that I would never get it because I couldn’t think of any plays with non-white leads.
 I was so used to being different that this issue didn’t even necessarily feel like a problem to me, just a fact of life.

 I love how Jenny Han weaved Korean food into the book and used it to stir up memories of the girls’ late Korean mother.

 I don’t know if Kitty will remember eating these rice balls, but I hope that her heart will.

 I started the sequel, P.S.
 I Still Love You, immediately after finishing this book because it’s a direct continuation, and I had to know more.
 I wished in the moment that To All The Boys I Loved Before wrapped up a little more, but in retrospect given the length of the two novels and with the storyline of the sequel, the ending makes sense.
 I think I just loved the book so much that I wanted more regardless of how it ended!
 Luckily, there was more!